konstantinfarrell/konstantinfarrell.github.io/about.md

 ## My name is Konstantin.
 I make things go.

 I'm a student at Portland State University majoring in Computer Science with a minor in Mathematics.
-My inventory of languages includes:
+I've done work in a variety of languages, including:

 - Python
 - C/C++
-- Bash
+- JavaScript
 - PHP
 - C#/.NET
 - Java
-- JavaScript/jQuery
+- Bash
 - HTML/CSS/SASS
 - SQL/MySQL/PostgreSQL

-And I am also proficient in the following frameworks:

-- Django
-- LAMP Stack
-- ELK Stack
-- Jekyll

 I currently work at Portland State University's department for Academic and Research Computing.
-We develop, host, and maintain custom, data-driven research web applications for the university and other clients.
+(Until June 30th) We develop, host, and maintain custom, data-driven research web applications for the university and other clients.
 Currently, we maintain and provide support for over 100 applications spanning many widely-used frameworks.

+During my time here I've built applications using Python and the Django Framework, and PHP/LAMP stack.

 My hobbies include writing code, creating music or art, tinkering with electronics and building and inventing.